codethesaurus/docs/docs/thesaurus/index.md

 Within this file you will need to edit the following items to make the file work:

 * Leave the meta info alone (since it's a meta data file anyway)
-* Edit the `"categories"` (but not the word "categories") to reflect the concept you are adding and as many ways as you can think of to show examples of how that concept is implemented in any hypothetical programming language.
+* Edit the `"categories"` section (but not the word "categories") to reflect the concept you are adding and as many ways as you can think of to show examples of how that concept is implemented in any hypothetical programming language.
 Don't worry if you can't think of them all, as more languages are added, people will add to this file.
-* Under `"categories"`, you will implment the basic structure for the JSON file to have those implementations.
-So the section will be the name of the concept ID you created in `meta_info.json`, then the sections within that will match the `categories` section exactaly.
+* Under `"categories"`, you will implement the basic structure for the JSON file to have those implementations.
+So the section will be the name of the concept ID you created in `meta_info.json`, then the sections within that will match the `categories` section exactly.
 You can look at some other meta files for how this looks.

-If you are adding a concept, please make a pull request for this _seperately_ from a language's implemention of this.
+If you are adding a concept to all of Code Thesaurus, please make a pull request for this _separately_ from a language's implementation of this.
 This is to make sure the file can be reviewed first before languages try to implement the changes first.

 ## Add on a New Language